Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-outnumbered-series/count-to/sixpack/_index.md

 This game was inspired by a play session of the game "Take 5".
 (In the Netherlands, confusingly, this is the _original_ version of the game, published under the name of the _new_ and radically different version.)
 I thought the game was strong, yet simple and easy to pick up.
 Naturally, I wanted to try my own hand at such a card game (with numbers and sequences).

 Because the rules are so simple, I could spend most of the time on the art and visuals of the cards.
 The end result is probably my nicest game in terms of graphics and rules!

-For a detailed diary about the game, check out the [devlog](/blog/boardgames/the-outnumbered-series/sixpack).

 {{% /section-centered %}}